Much Ado About Nothing Marriage Quotes

-Citations follow this format: (Act.Scene.Line).
-Line numbers correspond to the Riverside edition.
+How we cite our quotes: (Act.Scene.Line) Line numbers correspond to the Riverside edition.

 But I hope you have no intent to turn husband, have

 I would scarce trust myself, though I had

 sworn the contrary, if Hero would be my wife.
-(1.1.193)
+(1.1.189-192)

 This is one of the first times that marriage is spoken of explicitly, and it’s presented as an object of unwitting deception.
 Claudio apparently has been as anti-marriage as Benedick, but now that he wants to marry Hero, he notes that even he can’t trust his own word.

 Is 't come to this?
 In faith, hath not the

 suspicion?
 Shall I never see a bachelor of threescore

 Benedick laments that marriage turns great men into pathetic idiots.

 The savage bull may; but if ever the sensible

 Benedick bear it, pluck off the bull's horns and set

 and in such great letters as they write "Here is good

-you may see Benedick the married man.'
-(1.1.262)
+you may see Benedick the married man."
+(1.1.257-262)

 Benedick equates marriage with being whipped, tamed, and cuckolded.
 Marrying would mean sacrificing his independence and breaking his pride, and Benedick finds the prospect of losing either foolish.
 It’s a strong enough intuition to sour him on marriage altogether.